 The Ichiban had several design influences.
 Take a little Cody, add in a little Lynn, and maybe a touch of Bucky Fuller.
-Put it all in a mixing bowl with a good dash of BMK's secret seasoning, and you get something special and unique.
+Put it all in a mixing bowl with a good dash of our secret seasoning, and you get something special and unique.

 I've built a lot of kites over the years, but none gives me quite the youthful joy of having a toy on Christmas morning that I get with the first assembly of a new Ichiban.
 One minute, it's a big pile of frame parts and sail sections - and then suddenly it's something more, something that sometimes makes me say aloud to myself, "cool".

 The Ichiban has this great backwards glide when you slack the line, so it's a blast to play with at a windless festival, but it does take an active hand to keep it airborne at its lower threshold of about 3MPH.